jeflem/ananke/doc/src/container-admins.md

 to your container's `runtime/jupyterhub_config.d/10_servers.py`.
 Then restart JupyterHub with `systemctl restart jupyterhub`.

-If you use jupyter-fs, you may add a file browser for the `data` directory to all users' JuypterLabs.
+If you use jupyter-fs, you may add a file browser for the `data` directory to all users' JupyterLabs.
 Simply add
 ```
 c.Jupyterfs.resources = [
     {